SLE348 - Freshwater Biology

 |Previously coded as:|

-2 x 1 hour classes per week, 4 x 3 hour practicals per trimester and a 1-day field trip.
+2 x 1 hour classes per week, four self-directed learning tasks, 4 x 3 hour practicals per trimester and a 1-day field trip.